Materials Science and Engineering (ENMA, ENNU)A. James Clark School of Engineering

 2135 Chemical and Nuclear Engineering Building, 301-405-5240

-Affiliate Professors: B. Eichhorn, A. Flatau, R. Ghodssi, P. Kofinas, L. Sita, M. Zachariah
+Affiliate Professors: B. Eichhorn, A. Flatau, R. Ghodssi, P. Kofinas, B. Shapiro, L. Sita, E. Smela, M. Zachariah

-Adjunct Professors: A. Barkatt, R. Cook, T. Foecke (Adjunct Prof), B. Hammouda, M. Kukla, R. Livingston, J. Rush
+Adjunct Professors: A. Barkatt, R. Cook, T. Foecke, B. Hammouda, M. Kukla, R. Livingston, J. Rush

 The development, production and use of novel materials has become a major issue in all fields of engineering.
 Materials which are strong and light at the same time are needed for space structures; faster electro-optical switching materials will result in improved mass communications; and stronger high temperature plastics would improve the efficiency of transportation systems.
 Students will have the opportunity to work with faculty and industry on complex problems through projects, internships, and research and co-op experiences.
 A wide variety of careers are open to graduates of this program ranging from production and quality control in the traditional materials industries to the molecular construction of electronic materials in ultra-clean environments, and to the applications of materials in electronic packages.
 The application of materials to solve environmental, biomedical, energy, and reliability problems are also career options.